tardate/LittleArduinoProjects/playground/ATtinyTotalSleep/README.md

 * [BC547 datasheet](http://www.futurlec.com/Transistors/BC547.shtml)
 * [Arduino DigitalPins reference](https://www.arduino.cc/en/Tutorial/DigitalPins)
 * [Topic: Circuit for MCU to control its own power on/off](http://forum.arduino.cc/index.php?topic=118504.0) - another approach using a flip-flop
-* [Self Shutting Down Arduino](http://letsmakerobots.com/content/self-shutting-down-arduino-or-any-other-microcontroller-matter) - a similar approach, but one that may not work depending on the specific p-channel FET usde.
+* [Self Shutting Down Arduino](http://letsmakerobots.com/content/self-shutting-down-arduino-or-any-other-microcontroller-matter) - describes a similar approach, but one that may not work depending on the specific p-channel FET used (I could not make it work with the BS250).